Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Baltimore Longitudinal Study of Aging

-Finally, we compare the predictive performance of DORQF with that of the distribution-on-distribution regression model by \cite{ghodrati2021distribution} based on isotonic regression (referred as DODR-ISO).
-Supplementary Figure S5 displays the leave-one-out-cross-validated (LOOCV) predicted quantile functions of heart rate from both the methods.
-We define the measure LOOCV $R$-Squared as $R_{loocv}^2=1- \frac{\sum_{i=1}^{N}\int_{0}^{1}\{Q_i(p)-\hat{Q_i}^{loocv}(p)\}^2 dp}{\sum_{i=1}^{N}\int_{0}^{1}\{Q_i(p)-\bar{Q}\}^2 dp},$ where $\bar{Q}=\frac{1}{N}\sum_{i=1}^{N}\int_{0}^{1}Q_i(p)dp$ to compare the out-of-sample prediction accuracy of the two methods.
-The $R_{loocv}^2$ value for the DORQF and the DODR-ISO model are calculated to be $0.59$ and $0.47$ respectively.
-This clearly illustrates that the proposed DORQF model is able to predict daily life heart rate reserves more accurately with the use of additional scalar predictors including age, gender, and BMI.
+Finally, we compare the predictive performance of DORQF with that of the distribution-on-distribution regression model by \cite{ghodrati2022distribution} based on isotonic regression (referred as DODR-ISO).
+Supplementary Figure S13 displays the leave-one-out-cross-validated (LOOCV) predicted quantile functions of heart rate from the DORQF and the DODR-ISO methods.
+Additionally, we also fit an unconstrained (standard) functional regression model corresponding to equation (10) using the \texttt{"pffr"} function within the \texttt{refund} package in R \citep{Rsoft}.
+We define the measure LOOCV $R$-Squared as $R_{loocv}^2=1- \frac{\sum_{i=1}^{N}\int_{0}^{1}\{Q_i(p)-\hat{Q_i}^{loocv}(p)\}^2 dp}{\sum_{i=1}^{N}\int_{0}^{1}\{Q_i(p)-\bar{Q}\}^2 dp},$ where $\bar{Q}=\frac{1}{N}\sum_{i=1}^{N}\int_{0}^{1}Q_i(p)dp$ to compare the out-of-sample prediction accuracy of these three methods.
+The $R_{loocv}^2$ value for the DORQF, DODR-ISO and the unconstrained functional model are calculated to be $0.59$, $0.47$, $0.49$ respectively.
+This clearly illustrates that the proposed DORQF model is able to predict daily life heart rate reserve more accurately with the use of additional scalar predictors including age, gender, and BMI.
+The performance gain of DORQF is quite substantial ($20\%$) compared to the unconstrained functional model, illustrating the usefulness of the DORQF model beyond technical innovation.
+For the unconstrained functional model the estimated distributional coefficients and its bootstrapped $95\%$ point-wise confidence intervals are shown in Supplementary Figure S5, those for DOQRF are shown in Supplementary Figure S6 with projection-based point-wise confidence intervals.
+Although the estimated distributional coefficients largely appear to be similar, we note that the proposed DORQF based confidence intervals are able to capture the significant effect of BMI on maximal HR, unlike the unconstrained approach.
+The average width of the point-wise confidence intervals are reported in Supplementary Table S7.
+The average width of the point-wise confidence intervals are found to be lower for all the estimated coefficients from the DORQF method further highlighting its advantages.